MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 :::image type="content" source="images/tutorial/user-session-extend.png" alt-text="Screenshot of a table of results for user session extend.":::

-It's a good practice to use `project` to select just the relevant columns before you perform the join.
+It's good practice to use `project` to select just the relevant columns before you join.
 In the same clause, rename the `timestamp` column.

 ## Plot a distribution